doughodson/pwr.jl/README.md

 #### Functions:

-All options listed above must be specified as keyword argments except for the parameter to be estimated.
+All options listed above must be specified as keyword arguments except for the parameter to be estimated.
 For example, for `powerAnovaTest()`, do not specify `power` option: powerAnovaTest(k=2,n=200,f=.3) will compute power for a sample of 200